 Risk Exposure Risk Assessment (Monitoring and Measurement Process) Risk Management and Control (Structures, Procedures, Actions Taken) Key Risks Annual Risk Identification through 1.
 Interview with Risk owners Risk and Control Assessment 2.
 Filtering of Risks 3.
 Risk Rating and Ranking 4.
 Assignment of Risk Owner 5.
 Risk Owner Monitoring and Report Operational Risk Risk and Control Self-Assessment Assessment of risks and controls by employees supported by one common or RCSA methodology which draws collective knowledge and insights of the organization regarding business risks and internal control effectiveness.
 Steps in the RCSA process: 1.
 Revisit goals & objectives 2.
 Identify barriers/risks to the goals 3.
 Rate the risks in terms of likelihood and impact 4.
 Determine business process affecting the goals 5.
 Determine & rate the controls in place 6.
 Determine necessary risk response or control measures 7.
 Reporting/monitoring of risks Operational Risk Hazard Identification , Risk HIRAC Process Assessment and Control or HIRAC 1.
 Identify processes (scope) 2.
 Formulate/update database 3.
 Identify Hazards 4.
 Assess the Risks 5.
 Determine Controls 6.
 Set objectives, targets and programs 7.
 Integrate in ESH Management System 8.
 Review and update Operational Risk Failure Mode and Effects Analysis FMEA includes review of the following: or FMEA 1.
 Identify assets that are critical to the electric distribution system 2.
 Determine failure modes (what could go wrong) and effects of the failure to the system 3.
 Identify failure causes 4.
 Assess the risk (probability and severity of failure) 5.
-Determine corrective and preventive action The resultant level of risk will be used as a basis for setting up the Maintenance Policy and prioritization of planned maintenance activities.
+Determine corrective and preventive action The resultant level of risk will be used as a basis for setting up the Maintenance The resultant level of risk will be used as a basis for setting up the Maintenance Policy and prioritization of planned maintenance activities.
+Foncy and prioritization of planned maintenance activities.
 Operational Risk Use of ISO 27000 Standard as a 1.
 Define scope and boundaries of ISMS (Information Security Management guide to assess Information System)